 Valuing Lead Time

-Although managers are aware that extending the supply chain—with the substantial increase in lead time associated with such an extension—increases mismatch costs, they have not had tools to quantify how much costs could increase.
-In other words, they have not been able to put a dollar value on how much cheaper their offshore suppliers need to be in order to offset the added uncertainty and risk of manufacturing outside the United States.
+Managers have been aware that extending their supply chain—leading to substantial increases in lead time—increases mismatch costs, but they have not had tools to quantify these costs.
+In other words, they have not been able to put a dollar value on how much cheaper their offshore suppliers need to be in order to offset the added uncertainty and risk of manufacturing far away from markets and R&D.